 Sigma Tau Delta

 The Chi Zeta chapter of Sigma Tau Delta is one of 132 active chapters in the national professional English fraternity.
 Its purpose is “to promote the mastery of written expression, to encourage significant reading and to foster a spirit of fellowship among the men and women specializing in English.”
 Open to English majors with a 3.2 G.P.A. overall, and a 3.5 G.P.A. in the major.
-Students must have completed a minimum of 60 credits at Caldwell College.
+Students must have completed a minimum of 60 credits at Caldwell University.

 Faculty Advisor: Dr. Patricia Verrone